cody-clark/cody-clark.github.io/_posts/2017-07-26-my-example-post.md

 {% include important.html content="This is my important info." %}

-{% include callout.html content="This is my callout.
-It has a border on the left whose color you define by passing a type parameter.
-I typically use this style of callout when I have more information that I want to share, often spanning multiple paragraphs. type="primary" %}

 {% include callout.html content="This is my danger type callout.
 It has a border on the left whose color you define by passing a type parameter." type="danger" %}